• Home

 When planting in a pot, use a quick-draining potting soil with lots of organic material.

-Where to position Heliotropium in your garden
+Where to Position Heliotropium in Your Garden

 This attractive shrub works equally well in garden beds or container pots.
 Given their stunning scent, they are often planted alongside garden paths.
-Garden Heliotrope does well in sun or partial shade.
+Garden heliotrope does well in sun or partial shade.

 European guides recommend full sun, but the Australian climate can be harsh and some protection from the hot afternoon sun can be beneficial.
 It is also worth noting that the Cherry Pie is poisonous.

-If you have pets or children, which are partial to nibbling on your plants, you should avoid planting Heliotrope in your garden.
+If you have pets or children, which are partial to nibbling on your plants, you should avoid planting heliotrope in your garden.
 All parts of the plant are poisonous to humans and animals if ingested.

-How to grow and care for Heliotrope
+How to Care for Heliotrope Cherry Pie

 Growing Heliotrope Cherry Pie in Australia

-Make sure to water Heliotrope regularly, especially during the Australian spring and summer.
+Make sure to water heliotrope regularly, especially during the Australian spring and summer.
 It’s important though that the soil drains well, and that the plant doesn’t become waterlogged.
 They don’t like to be drenched.

-When Heliotrope Cherry Pie is established, they are fairly low maintenance and reasonably tough.
+When heliotrope cherry pie is established, they are fairly low maintenance and reasonably tough.
 They are somewhat drought tolerant, especially if planted in a shady position.
-You can deadhead Heliotrope to prolong the flowering season.
+You can deadhead heliotrope to prolong the flowering season.

-They can be quite a woody plant and regular, light pruning will keep Garden Heliotrope from becoming straggly.
+They can be quite a woody plant and regular, light pruning will keep garden heliotrope from becoming straggly.
 A heavier pruning can be done in late winter / early spring which will encourage new growth, promote bushiness, and encourage new flowering shoots to develop.

 Don’t let the toxicity of heliotrope plants put you off.
-The Garden Heliotrope is an attractive, low-maintenance plant that adds colour and a wonderful fragrance to your garden.
+The garden heliotrope is an attractive, low-maintenance plant that adds colour and a wonderful fragrance to your garden.

-There is nothing like the vanilla fragrance of the Heliotrope Cherry Pie on a warm summer day.
+There is nothing like the vanilla fragrance of the heliotrope cherry pie on a warm summer day.
 This plant is well suited to grow in most Australian gardens and is reasonably tough.

 Related Posts